Adjusting for Confounders with Text: Challenges and an Empirical Evaluation Framework for Causal Inference

 \subsubsection{Synthetic Posts}

-When generating semi-synthetic tasks, we insert three types of synthetic posts (\sect\ref{appendix:templates}), representative of major life events that could impact mental health, into real users' histories: \begin{itemize} \topsep{-2pt} \itemsep{-3pt} \item {\it Sickness Posts} describe being ill (\eg `The doctor told me I have AIDS').
-We vary both the illness, as well as way the it is expressed. \item {\it Social Isolation Posts} indicate a sense of isolation or exclusion. (`I feel so alone, my last friend said they needed to stop seeing me.') \item {\it Death Posts} describe the death of companion (\eg `I just found out my Mom died').
-We vary the phrasing as well as the companion. \end{itemize} A complete list of all posts of each type is in \sect\ref{appendix:templates}.
+When generating semi-synthetic tasks, we insert three types of synthetic posts, representative of major life events that could impact mental health, into real users' \new{Reddit and Twitter} histories.
+Examples are given here, and are listed completely in \appendixlink{Appendix}~\ref{appendix:templates}: \begin{itemize} \topsep{-2pt} \itemsep{-3pt} \item {\it Sickness Posts} describe being ill (\eg `The doctor told me I have AIDS', `How do I tell my parents I have leukemia?').
+We vary both the illness, as well as way the it is expressed. \item {\it Social Isolation Posts} indicate a sense of isolation or exclusion. (`I feel so alone, my last friend said they needed to stop seeing me.', `My wife just left me.') \item {\it Death Posts} describe the death of companion (\eg `I just found out my Mom died', `I am in shock.
+My son is gone.').
+We vary the phrasing as well as the companion. \end{itemize} While these synthetic posts are drawn from the mental health domain, which is commonly represented among previous studies~\cite{dechoudhury2016mental_chi, choudhury2017language, saha2019ASM}, the applicability of our framework is not limited to this specific context.
+These synthetic posts test a model's ability to recognize different tokens, and the specific tokens used are less critical.
+Furthermore, the concrete choice of mental health language has the benefit of making the user histories human-readable.
+Our framework can be easily extended by modifying the synthetic posts to include tokens from different domains (\sect\ref{sec:generalizability}).